Northrop Grumman MQ-8 Fire Scout: MQ-8B

 The MQ-8B complements the manned aviation detachments onboard Air Capable ships and is deployed along with a MH-60R HSM detachment or a MH-60S HSC detachment.
 With the planned addition of radar, AIS, and weapons, the MQ-8B shall have many capabilities of the manned MH-60R.
 It will give air detachments greater flexibility in meeting mission demands, and will free manned aircraft.

 On 23 September 2011, Naval Air Systems Command awarded Northrop Grumman a $17 million contract to outfit the MQ-8B with the Advanced Precision Kill Weapon System laser-guided 70 mm rocket.
 By August 2013, the MQ-8B had completed 11 of 12 APKWS launches, with testing to be completed "shortly."
 By February 2016, the APKWS had been fielded on the MQ-8B.
 Due to its limited payload, the MQ-8B carries three tube rocket launchers.

 On 30 December 2012, the Navy issued an urgent order to install RDR-1700 maritime surveillance radars on nine MQ-8Bs.
 The RDR-1700 is an X-band synthetic aperture radar housed in a modified radome mounted on the helicopter's underside for 360-degree coverage, interfaced with the UAV and its control station.
 Detailed range is out to 25 km, with a max range of 80 km.
 The RDR-1700 can see through clouds and sandstorms and can perform terrain mapping or weather detection, and track 20 air or surface targets, determining a target's range, bearing, and velocity.
 In January 2013, the Navy awarded a $33 million contract to Telephonics for the RDR-1700B+ radar, designated AN/ZPY-4(V)1.
 The radar gives a beyond the horizon broad area search and track capability to track up to 200 targets and operates in surface search, terrain mapping, emergency beacon detection, and weather avoidance modes, supplementing the FLIR Systems Brite Star II electro-optical/infrared payload.
 It was first demonstrated on an MQ-8B on 7 May 2014.

-In 2017, the MQ-8B will receive a mine-detection sensor for use in littoral waters called the Coastal Battlefield Reconnaissance and Analysis (COBRA).
+In 2017, the MQ-8B was to receive a mine-detection sensor for use in littoral waters called the Coastal Battlefield Reconnaissance and Analysis (COBRA).
 The COBRA is designed to detect naval mines at a safe distance from a Littoral Combat Ship operating in coastal waters, and also has the capability to locate submarines through acoustic detection if they are on or near the surface.
 COBRA takes the place of the Fire Scout's usual EO/IR sensor.